-In connection with the closing of the APP Acquisition, the Company issued 50,000 and 140,000 restricted stock units to an employee and an outside director, respectively, that vest on October 31, 2018.
-The restricted stock units will be settled in common stock issued under the 2017 Equity Incentive Plan.
-As of March 31, 2018, there was approximately \$71,000 of unrecognized compensation cost related to non-vested restricted stock units, which is expected to be recognized by October 31, 2018.
+In connection with the closing of the APP Acquisition, the Company issued 50,000 and 140,000 restricted stock units to an employee and an outside director, respectively, that vested on October 31, 2018.
+The restricted stock units were settled in common stock issued under the 2017 Plan.
+As of December 31, 2018, there are no outstanding restricted stock units.